percona/cloud-tools/doc/index.rst

 Data is collected using :term:`Percona Agent`, which runs on a Linux server as a background service.
-The agent sends MySQL metrics data to :term:`Percona Cloud` through a secure websocket connection, where it is processed and stored.
+The agent connects to an API server hosted by Percona through a secure websocket, and stores MySQL metrics and other performance data in a database.
-You can access and analyse collected performance data using :term:`Percona Console`, which is a web interface accessed from your browser via HTTPS.
+You can access and analyse collected performance data using the web UI accessed from your browser via HTTPS.

 .. image:: images/pct-diagram.png